Guidance for Identifying, Selecting and Evaluating Open Literature Studies

 These documents describe how OPP risk assessors search the literature and evaluate the quality and utility of open literature studies in a transparent and systematic manner to identify those non-test-guideline data that are pertinent for consideration in weight-of-evidence analyses that would support risk assessment and regulatory decision making.

-The principles articulated in these documents are consistent with the agency’s policy and procedural guidance for ensuring and maximizing the quality of information EPA 2002 - Guidelines for Ensuring and Maximizing the Quality, Objectivity, Utility, and Integrity of Information Disseminated by the Environmental Protection Agency (61 pp, 895k, About PDF) and the agency Risk Characterization Policy, (189 pp, 2MB, About PDF), which describes a philosophy of transparency, clarity, consistency, and reasonableness.
+The principles articulated in these documents are consistent with the agency’s policy and procedural guidance for ensuring and maximizing the quality of information, Guidelines for Ensuring and Maximizing the Quality, Objectivity, Utility, and Integrity of Information Disseminated by the Environmental Protection Agency, and the agency Risk Characterization Policy, which describes a philosophy of transparency, clarity, consistency, and reasonableness.

 These documents supersede existing OPP guidance on this topic and are immediately effective.